blixenkrone/blixenkrone/README.md

-### Hey I'm [Simon][website] 👋
+### Hi!
+I'm [Simon][website] 👋

 🏡 I’m from && living in Copenhagen.
 <br />
-🥅 Goals: Write even more code, learn even more stuff,contribute more to Open Source projects, do more of what I love.
+🥅 Goals: Write even more code, learn even more stuff, contribute more to OSS projects, do more of what I love.
 <br />
 ⚡ I also play bass and drums
 <br />